devplayer0/fyp/report.md

 all.
 Unicorn only emulates raw machine code.

-Being developed with security research in mind (and initially presented at Black Hat!), Unicorn exposes an easy to use API allowing for powerful instrumentation.
+Being developed with security research in mind (and initially presented at Black Hat), Unicorn exposes an easy to use API allowing for powerful instrumentation.
 This is a notable extension over QEMU, which provides no such access.
-The emulated CPU can be programmatically hooked (with bindings in a multitude of popular programming languages) to control execution and inspect registers and memory on a per-instruction basis [@unicorn].
+The emulated CPU can be programmatically hooked (with bindings in a number of popular programming languages) to control execution and inspect registers and memory on a per-instruction basis [@unicorn].
 It's not possible to record accurate timing information or break down execution to a level beyond a single instruction however (an inherent limitation when using QEMU as a base).

-Since Unicorn has seen a lot of use in information security research, it is relatively well documented and easy to use
-(although there is little to no official documentation beyond examples given in the original Black Hat talk).
+Since Unicorn has seen a lot of use in information security research, it is relatively well documented, although there is little to no official documentation beyond examples given in the original Black Hat talk.

 ### gem5